Junye-Pan/RealtimeSpeechPipeline/docs/rspp_SystemDesign.md

 #### 4.1.6 Determinism, replay, and “sources of nondeterminism”

 20) **Determinism Contract**
 Defines ordering, merge semantics, fan-in resolution, and fallback terminal-outcome semantics such that execution and replay remain consistent within a turn under a ResolvedTurnPlan.
+Determinism includes canonical fan-in merge-rule identity/version, resolved into the turn plan and used by replay.

 21) **DeterminismContext**
 A turn-scoped context containing:
 - a canonical **random seed** (and any allowed PRNG stream identifiers)
 - stable ordering markers
+- merge_rule_id and merge_rule_version for replay-stable fan-in semantics
+- nondeterministic_inputs[] entries for captured runtime decisions that cannot be recomputed deterministically
 - explicit declarations of allowed nondeterministic inputs (e.g., external calls)
 This context is recorded so replay can reproduce node-internal nondeterminism when re-simulating.